Cyber security checklist

 Control access to health information

-• All staff understand and agree to abide by the practice’s access control policies
+• All staff understand and agree to abide by access control policies

 • Each user has an individual account and their activity can be monitored